-- 4.4.1.
-Single engine failure.
-No degradation in flying qualities, however acceleration is affected resulting in slower directional transient acceleration. - 4.4.2.
+- 4.2.1.
 Manoeuvring thruster failure/loss.
 Pitch, roll and yaw rates are directly affected by manoeuvring thruster loss.
 Higher numbers of manoeuvring thruster failures will degrade roll, pitch and yaw rates further.
 Total loss of manoeuvring thrusters on a single side of the fuselage may result in uncontrollable roll or yaw.
-Total loss of thrusters on the forward or aft of the fuselage may result in uncontrollable pitch. - 4.4.3.
+Total loss of thrusters on the forward or aft of the fuselage may result in uncontrollable pitch. - 4.2.2.
 Damaged lost surface.
-Loss of the outer wing may result in asymmetric roll and yaw rates.
-Dur to placement of the wing manoeuvring thrusters, loss of an inner wing will result in severely degraded roll, pitch and translation abilities.
+Loss of one of the ships extremities may result in degraded flight performance.
+Loss of a large surface such as a wing will result in asymmetric roll and yaw rates.

-4.5.
+4.3.
 ATMOSPHERIC FLIGHT/RE-ENTRY

-- 4.5.1.
+- 4.3.1.
 Re-entry.
-Planet side landing in controlled space is accomplished via the autopilot system. - 4.5.2.
+Planet side landing in controlled space is accomplished via the autopilot system. - 4.3.2.
 Atmospheric flight.
 Reserved.

-DISEMBARKED PROCEDURES
+Chapter 5 DISEMBARKED PROCEDURES